mikaelahonen/notebook/Data Mining/README.md

 whereas regression and classification methods are meant to diagnose or predict a specific variable.

+Data mining is pretty much a synonym for unsupervised learning as there are no response variables.

 ## Apriori
 A market basket analysis.
 Which products are bought together?